The Mahabharata, Book 04

 Live thou in this Kuru household, do the Kuru princes' will,

-Serve them as thy lords and masters, with thy beauty please
+Serve them as thy lords and masters, with thy beauty please them still,

 Fair One! seek another husband who in foolish reckless game